 Feb.
-3, 1863 – During the Civil War, Confederates attacked Ft Donelson and Cumberland Iron Works, Tenn.
+3, 1863 – During the Civil War, Confederates attacked Fort Donelson and the Cumberland Iron Works in Tennessee.
 A three-day Federal operation that included Murfreesborough, Auburn, Liberty and Alexandria, Tenn. began.

 Feb.
 3, 1864 – During the Civil War, a three-day Federal expedition from Brashear City, La., up Grand Lake into Lac Fausse Pointe and into Grant River, began.
 An action took place at Liverpool Heights on the Yazoo River, Miss.
 Also on that day, what would be called the Meridian (Miss.)
 Expedition began, and a simultaneous cavalry operation from Memphis, Tenn. also began.
 This operation would last until March 6.
 Confederates captured the US steamer, Levi, on the Kanawha River, at Red House Landing, West Va.